charles-m-knox/jsinvest-api/README.md

 ## Schema discussion

-FusionAuth does offer a "user data" key-value storage, which is great, but I think it's more important to have a postgresql database that is dedicated to this purpose.
+FusionAuth does offer a "user data" key-value storage, which is great, but I think it's more important to have a separate postgresql database that is dedicated to this purpose.
 We can guarantee scalable queries instead of having to deal with an extra API.

-There are two (or three) critical identifiers that need to be handled:
+There are a few critical identifiers that need to be handled _somewhere_ in an app like this:

 * The Stripe customer id, such as `cus_J6Tc1xnIxNW5BG`
 * The FusionAuth user id, such as `370df073-c2e3-41f9-a64f-32866a48b972`
+* The application ID, for multi-application scenarios where we have many apps landed on a single FusionAuth instance, such as `6e4b577c-6752-46db-9c42-3bd86858c59d`
-* The tenant ID, for multi-tenancy scenarios where we have many apps landed on a single FusionAuth instance, such as `cbb8cd3a-aed7-413c-a65f-40acf4034fc3`
+* The tenant ID, for multi-tenancy scenarios where we have many tenants landed on a single FusionAuth instance, such as `cbb8cd3a-aed7-413c-a65f-40acf4034fc3`

 These associations can be stored in a few locations: